 UCU is very disappointed that there is to be no further addition to resources for the sector beyond that announced for specific programmes such as the level 3 entitlement, and the additional funding for recruitment initiatives.
 Welcome as these are they do not reach the heart of the historic under funding of the sector which remains despite the increases in funding that the government has made since 1997.

 The implementation of the White Paper's proposals will be hindered by the current financial context that the sector finds itself in.
 The cuts in adult learning that began last year and will continue to 2007-08 are damaging the infrastructure of FE.
 The sector is experiencing a wave of redundancies which will hit its capacity to meet employers' and individuals' learning needs.

-UCU welcomes the proposals for 14-19 education and training.
+UCU welcomes the proposals for the funding of 14-19 education and training.
 These must be accompanied by a rapid closing of the funding gap between schools and colleges for comparable learning programmes for students of the same age.
 This remaining 5% gap must be completely closed as soon as is practicable after 2008 and the principles for funding 14-19 set out in the White Paper must be implemented.

-UCU is concerned by the proposals for adult learning, particularly the proposals to move to a demand-led system for 40% of provision by 2010-11.
-UCU remains unconvinced that the kind of demand-led provision so far outlined in government policies is not really demand-led nor does it tend to articulate longer term and national
+UCU is concerned by the proposals for the funding of adult learning, particularly the proposals to move to a demand-led system for 40% of provision by 2010-11.
+UCU remains unconvinced that the kind of demand-led provision so far outlined in government policies is not really demand-led nor does it tend to articulate longer term and national needs.

-Developing funding for foundation learning tier.
-LSC to fund this and withdraw funding from provision not meeting this needs.
 UCU remains convinced that to see a true demand-led system will require greater government intervention in the vocational education and training market, including the use of legislation to underpin the system and incentives for employers to train and to use trained staff rather than poach the staff others train.
 We believe that intended move to 40% of adult learning allocated through demand-led mechanisms may lead to harmful destabilization of existing provision.